Tim275/Reddit-Clone-app/README.md

 10. Grafana: A visualization and dashboard tool displaying monitoring data in a user-friendly manner.

-11. Elasticsearch: A distributed search and analytics engine for storing and indexing logs.
+11. Kibana: A distributed search and analytics engine for storing and indexing logs.

 # Documentation
  ## First Pipeline Check after pool adjustment with Jenkins